LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 ----------------------------

-Registries and packs can be *pinned* after installation to prevent accidental updating or deleting, e.g. when using the batch ``update/0`` predicate.
+Registries and packs can be *pinned* after installation to prevent accidental updating or deleting, e.g., when using the batch ``update/0`` predicate.
 This is useful when your application requires a specific version or for security considerations (see below).
 For example, if we want the ``bar`` pack to stay at its current installed version: